 Oregon regulations say the physical design of a building must be beneficial for people with dementia (the exact wording is “maximize functional abilities” and “accommodate behavior related to dementia”).
 This means clear sight lines and a layout that’s easy to navigate, soft paint colors, bright lighting, and secure outdoor spaces.
 Hallways that run circular to avoid dead ends have been shown to allow for wandering without a person becoming agitated.
 Special locks or security are also necessary to prevent a wandering resident from getting outside.

 There is no staff-to-resident ratio requirement in Oregon memory care, other than to say staff must be adequate to meet the needs of every resident at all times.
 Every residence must establish a system (defined in writing) to decide how many caregivers and staff are working at a time.
 The state’s Department of Human Services may decide to require a staffing ratio at particular residences if they find cause, including if there are complaints or a problem is found during inspection.

 An administrator must be on-site 40 hours per week, and is responsible for making sure staffing is adequate for the health needs of the residents.
 Administrators must be at least 21 years old and have relevant experience and education.
 Administrators must also attend a state-approved training program for at least 40 hours before beginning the job.
 All administrators must have 20 hours of additional training annually, and administrators in memory care must have 10 additional hours of dementia-specific training.

 All regular staffers must complete orientation before they can start work, including education on residents’ rights, community-based care, abuse and reporting requirements, standard precautions for infection control, and fire safety and evacuation procedures.

 Specific dementia-care training must include:

-– Education on the dementia disease process, including how it progresses and behavioral symptoms
+– Education on the dementia disease process, including behavioral symptoms in early, middle, and late stages

 – Techniques for understanding and managing symptoms